 The complainant and the respondent may each bring 2 support individuals of their choice to any interview or meeting connected with the disciplinary process; however, the support individuals may not disrupt the meeting.
 Witnesses may not bring advisers.

 If I am a party (complainant or respondent), may I discuss the case with other people?

 Remember the investigator will consider interviewing any witness you would like them to interview, and will consider collecting any information you feel is necessary.
-It is therefore unnecessary for you to directly contact witnesses yourself.
-Furthermore, you are discouraged from contacting witnesses directly, because doing so may undermine the integrity of the investigation, and may give rise to the real or perceived experience of retaliation which is also a serious violation of University policy.
+It is unnecessary for you to directly contact witnesses yourself.
+Further, you are discouraged from contacting witnesses directly, because doing so may undermine the integrity of the investigation, and may give rise to the real or perceived experience of retaliation which is also a serious violation of University policy.
 Instead, provide witness names to the investigator and inform them of any question you would like the witness to be asked.